sealavi/Hirsch-et-al.-2023-test-of-the-diet-hypothesis-for-brain-expansion/README.md

 Be sure to change the working directory to an appropriate one on your system.
-Also be sure to modify where write.csv() saves all outputs.
+Also, be sure to modify where write.csv() saves all outputs.

 ## Script metadata